King Digital winning, Zynga losing in games wars

 Zynga's shares fell 10 percent while King Digital's soared 18 percent in extended trading on Thursday after the companies reported contrasting fortunes in a key industry metric.

-King's total gross bookings, an indicator of future revenue, increased 8 percent to $586 million (381 million pounds) in the fourth quarter, about $45 million more than the average analyst forecast.
+King's total gross bookings, an indicator of future revenue, increased 8 percent to $586 million in the fourth quarter, about $45 million more than the average analyst forecast.

 Zynga reported bookings of $182.4 million, about $19 million less than expected, according to research firm StreetAccount.